metagenlab/zDB/README.md

 # TODO

-- [ ] execute profile COG search with CDD database
+- [X] execute profile COG search with CDD database
+- [X] get mapping to uniparc
+- [X] exact match to eggnog/string /home/tpillone/work/dev/bio_databases/tri/sqlite/seq_db_eg.db
+- [X] exact match to oma

+- [ ] exact match to COG betfore doing BLASTs? => do not blast sequence that are in the COGdb (assign it directly)

 - [ ] get PMID associations from string database
 - [ ] get DOORS operons
 - [ ] predict operons when not in doors? operon-mapper?